DPhil Candidate | BSc (Psychology) BSc (Economics) MSc (Psychological Research)

 About me & my present research

-I am a DPhil candidate at the SoBE Lab and the Crockett Lab, supervised by Dr Nadira Faber (University of Oxford), Professor Molly Crockett (Yale University), and Professor Geoff Bird (University of Oxford).
+I am a DPhil candidate at the Crockett Lab and the SoBE Lab, supervised by Professor Molly Crockett (Yale University), Dr Nadira Faber (University of Exeter and University of Oxford), and Professor Geoff Bird (University of Oxford).
 Dr Andreas Kappes (City University London) is another former supervisor and continuous key-collaborator.

 My research focuses on social decision-making under uncertainty and its similarities or differences with individual decision-making under uncertainty.
 Branching out from this main interest, my work roughly falls into two streams.
 One stream explores how uncertainty factors into social decisions where we trade off our own and others' interests.
 While past research suggests that uncertainty promotes selfishness in such decisions, we have shown in a series of studies recently published at Nature Human Behaviour that uncertainty about the impact of our actions on others' well-being makes us behave more prosocial, at the expense of selfishness.
 My other stream of research investigates uncertainty in social decisions that trade off competing or conflicting social values.
 In my experiments, I draw on methods ranging from game-theoretical paradigms, over scenario-based designs, to formal modelling approaches.
 I am also collaborating on a neuro-intervention study.